sprinteins/se-uilib/example-apps/app-angular/README.md

 (select)="handleSelect($event)"
 ```

-Create a function to receive data within the parent component.
+Use a function to receive data within the parent component.

 ```js script
 handleSelect(event: CustomEvent) {